 Abbey Medieval Festival Banquet FAQ

 Doors open at 5:45 pm.
 We ask for all guests to be seated by 6:20 pm for the Opening Ceremony.
 The procession to the High Table by your hosts and Guests of Honour precedes the serving of the First Remove.

 What do I get to eat?

 Your Menu consists of two Removes (or courses), with each ‘remove’ consisting of several different dishes, and a final course called an ‘Issue’.
 Make sure you pace yourself as the food will be plentiful.
 There are vegetarian options available.

 There is parking close to the Great Hall and there will be signage to direct you.
 If you’re from interstate or overseas, you’ll find the Abbey one of the more far flung Brisbane Museums.

 Do I need to dress up?

 Although costuming is optional, we encourage everyone to don medieval costumes and get into the spirit of the event.
-From a proper lady, to a brave knight, to a saucy wench, you’ll love the colour and culture of our famous Medieval banquets.
+Whether it be a naughty knave or proper Lady, you’ll love the magic and mystery of the Abbey Medieval banquets.
+Need more information?